Mexico / Itineraries

 As part of the tour, visitors will also briefly experience transportation on wooden platforms, known as ‘trucks’ which are pulled along rails by mules.

-There is a restaurant at the hacienda where you can have lunch before continuing your journey north to the small village of Santa Cruz, located just south of Merida.
+There is a restaurant at the hacienda where you can have lunch before continuing to your base for the next three nights, Hacienda Temozon.

 The history and integrity of the original property has been carefully respected and restored while at the same time providing a luxurious and welcoming experience for guests.